 Our cardiologists evaluate, diagnose and treat congenital and acquired heart diseases.
-This comprehensive practice offers specialized diagnostics and invasive procedures that once were only available hundreds of miles away.
+This comprehensive practice offers specialized diagnostics and invasive procedures relevant to management of cardiovascular diseases in pets.

 As a specialized practice within a multi-speciality hospital, we provide integrated specialized care for pets with complex, multi-systemic disease and assist in the management of cardiac complications of other disease processes.
 When necessary, we make recommendations for and facilitate transfer to our surgeons when surgical intervention or therapy is required.